helaili/GHRemote/README.md

 - Remember to set the right IP address in config/env/development.js
 - Change the callback url accordingly in GitHub's developer application
+- Create an OAUTH app as well as a Personal Access Token
-- GITHUB_ID and GITHUB_SECRET must be set as env variables
+- GITHUB_ACCESS_TOKEN, GITHUB_ID and GITHUB_SECRET must be set as env variables

 http(s)://hostname/api/v3/